 This fact sheet offers information on crisis intervention, psychological first aid (PFA), and how to overcome obstacles that may prevent a survivor from seeking services.

 New York City Department of Health and Mental Hygiene, Office of Mental Health Disaster Preparedness and Response.
 (2005).
 Providing Psychological First Aid (PFA).
 Retrieved from http://www.nyc.gov/html/doh/downloads/pdf/mhdpr/mhdpr-pfa.pdf [PDF - 40.4 Kb]

 This tip sheet offers quick reference to the principals of PFA and self-care tips for first responders.

 Uniformed Services University of the Health Sciences, Center for the Study of Traumatic Stress.
 (2005).
 Guidelines on notifying families of dead or missing loved ones.
 Retrieved from http://www.cstsonline.org/wp-content/resources/CSTS_guidelines_missing_death_notification.pdf [PDF – 56.5 Kb]

 This fact sheet provides guidance for first responders assisting in the recovery efforts for events with large numbers of dead, injured, and missing persons.
-It offers dos and don'ts for notifying families of dead or missing loved ones.
+It offers tactics and what to avoid when notifying families of dead or missing loved ones.